samvv/tsastgen/README.md

 tsastgen --root-node=CalcNode --output calc.ts calc-spec.ts
 ```

+If `--root-node` is not specified, _tsastgen_ will fall back to searching for a class declaration called `Syntax`.

 ## License

 I chose to license this piece of software under the MIT license, in the hope that you may find it useful.